5 Weeks Pregnant

 How big is baby at 5 weeks?

-At 5 weeks pregnant, baby is the size of an apple seed.
-Yep, your embryo is now measurable—though at week five of pregnancy, it's a wee 0.12 inches from crown to rump (aka head to bum)—and baby's gearing up for much more growth.
+At 5 weeks pregnant, baby is the size of a sesame seed.
+Yep, your embryo is now measurable—though at this point of pregnancy, it's a wee 0.1 inches from crown to rump (aka head to bum)—and baby's gearing up for much more growth.
 In fact, in the next week they’ll almost double in size.
 Grow, baby, grow!

-If you don’t have a medical history that puts you at higher risk for pregnancy complications, you won’t likely have a 5 weeks pregnant ultrasound.
+If you don’t have a medical history that puts you at higher risk for pregnancy complications, you likely won’t have an ultrasound now.
 Instead, you’ll just have to wait impatiently until your first prenatal visit, around week 8 or 9.
-We feel your pain!

 Is there a heartbeat at 5 weeks?

-A heartbeat may be detectable between 5 and a half weeks and 6 weeks, but not always.
-That’s why, unless you have preexisting conditions or fertility concerns, most doctors wait until at least 8 weeks for your first ultrasound.
+Fetal embryonic activity may be detectable via ultrasound between 5-and-a-half weeks and 6 weeks, but not always.
+That’s why, unless you have preexisting conditions or fertility concerns, most doctors wait until at least 8 weeks for the first ultrasound.

 The pregnancy symptoms you feel at 5 weeks are just the beginning of the slew of changes your body is about to go through.
 No need to dread the entire pregnancy based on what’s happening right now: Many moms-to-be say the first trimester is the toughest, so think of it as getting the rough stuff out of the way early.
 In the meantime, take care of yourself and get plenty of rest, eat right and figure out ways to help yourself feel better.
-If you’re wondering what to expect at 5 weeks pregnant, here’s what’s most common:
+If you’re wondering what to expect in terms of 5 weeks pregnant symptoms, here’s what’s most common:

 Sore breasts